 Please keep checking our website and social media for further updates and, if you have any questions, please don’t hesitate to get in touch.

-BioMedEng21, the UK’s largest gathering of Biomedical Engineers, Medical Engineers and Bioengineers will be held at the University of Sheffield on the 6th – 7th September 2021.
-The conference will be an exciting programme of plenary sessions, keynote talks, oral presentations, power pitches, poster presentations and workshops.
+BioMedEng21 conference has closed, thank you to all that attended!
+The UK’s largest gathering of Biomedical Engineers, Medical Engineers and Bioengineers was held at the University of Sheffield on the 6th – 7th September 2021.
+The conference included an exciting programme of plenary sessions, keynote talks, oral presentations, power pitches, poster presentations and workshops.

 The conference programme is centred around four key tracks, Image and Signal Processing; Diagnostics, Devices and Sensors; in silico Modelling; and Biomaterials and Tissue Engineering.